gschmutz/modern-database-workshop/09-working-with-qdrant/README.md

     print()
 ```

 > **What you should see:** The three chunks most semantically relevant to the query, each with a cosine similarity score.
-Results are found by meaning — the exact phrase "payload filters" does not need to appear in the chunk text.
+Results are found by meaning — the exact phrase does not need to appear verbatim in the chunk text.

->
+> Try other queries such as `"alternatives to relational databases"`, `"HNSW graph structure"`, or `"use cases for vector databases"` to explore the indexed content.

-> Try other queries such as `"What distance metrics are supported?"` or `"How do I delete a collection?"` to explore the indexed content.
+> Increase the `k` to a higher value to have more documents returned from the search.

 ### Cell 17 — Cleaning up